Second-order Conditional Gradient Sliding: Second-order Conditional Gradient Sliding

 The algorithm couples an independent ACG step with line search (Line~\ref{algLine:Appx:ACG}) with an Inexact PVM step with unit step size (Lines~\ref{algLine:Appx:PNStep1}-\ref{algLine:Appx:PNStep3}).
 At the end of each iteration we choose the step that provides the greatest primal progress (Lines~\ref{algLine:Appx:MonotonicityFirst}-\ref{algLine:Appx:ACGStep}).
 The ACG steps in Line~\ref{algLine:Appx:ACG} will ensure global linear convergence in primal gap, and the Inexact PVM steps in Lines~\ref{algLine:Appx:MonotonicityFirst}-\ref{algLine:Appx:ACGStep} will provide quadratic convergence.

-Note that the ACG iterates in Line~\ref{algLine:Appx:ACG} do not depend on the Inexact PVM steps in Lines~\ref{algLine:Appx:MonotonicityFirst}-\ref{algLine:Appx:ACGStep}.
-This is because the ACG steps do not contract the primal gap on a per-iteration basis, and if the active sets of the ACG steps in Line~\ref{algLine:Appx:ACG} were to be modified using the active set of the PVM steps in Lines~\ref{algLine:Appx:MonotonicityFirst}-\ref{algLine:Appx:ACGStep}, this would break the proof of linear convergence in Theorem~\ref{theorem:Appx:ConvergenceACG} for the ACG algorithm.
+Note that the ACG iterates in Line~\ref{algLine:Appx:ACG} do not depend on the Inexact PVM steps in Lines~Lines~\ref{algLine:Appx:PNStep1}-\ref{algLine:Appx:PNStep3}.
+This is because the ACG steps do not contract the primal gap on a per-iteration basis, and if the active sets of the ACG steps in Line~\ref{algLine:Appx:ACG} were to be modified using the active set of the PVM steps in Lines~\ref{algLine:Appx:PNStep1}-\ref{algLine:Appx:PNStep3}, this would break the proof of linear convergence in Theorem~\ref{theorem:Appx:ConvergenceACG} for the ACG algorithm.
 The proof in Theorem~\ref{theorem:Appx:ConvergenceACG} crucially relies on the fact that at each iteration of the ACG algorithm we can pick up or drop at most one vertex from the active set, whereas a PVM step may have dropped or picked up multiple vertices from the active set.
-The line search in the ACG step (Line~\ref{algLine:Appx:ACGStep}) can be substituted with a step size strategy that requires knowledge of the $L$-smoothness parameter of $f(\vx)$ \cite{pedregosa2020linearly}.
+The line search in the ACG step (Line~\ref{algLine:Appx:ACG}) can be substituted with a step size strategy that requires knowledge of the $L$-smoothness parameter of $f(\vx)$ \cite{pedregosa2020linearly}.

-We compute the scaled projection in the Inexact PVM step (Lines~\ref{algLine:Appx:MonotonicityFirst}-\ref{algLine:Appx:ACGStep}) using the ACG algorithm with exact line search, thereby making the SOCG algorithm (Algorithm~\ref{algo:Appx:proj-Newton}) projection-free.
+We compute the scaled projection in the Inexact PVM step (Lines~\ref{algLine:Appx:MonotonicityFirst}-\ref{algLine:Appx:ACGStep}) using the ACG algorithm with exact line search, as the objective function is quadratic, thereby making the SOCGS algorithm (Algorithm~\ref{algo:Appx:proj-Newton}) projection-free.
 As the function being minimized in the Inexact PVM steps is quadratic there is a closed-form expression for the optimal step size in Line~\ref{algLine:Appx:PNStep2}.
 The scaled projection problem is solved to an accuracy $\varepsilon_k$ such that $\hat{f}_{k}(\tilde{\vx}_{k+1}) - \min_{\vx \in \cx} \hat{f}_k\left( \vx\right) \leq \varepsilon_k$, using the Frank-Wolfe gap as a stopping criterion, as in the CGS algorithm \cite{lan2016conditional}.
 The accuracy parameter $\varepsilon_k$ in the SOCGS algorithm depends on a lower bound on the primal gap of Problem~\ref{eq:OptProblem} which we denote by $lb\left( \vx_k \right)$ that satisfies $lb\left( \vx_k \right) \leq f\left(\vx_k \right) - f\left(\vx^* \right)$.

 \begin{lemma} Given a $\mu$-strongly convex and $L$-smooth function $f(\vx)$ and a convex set $\cx$, then for any $\vx \in \cx$ and any matrix $H \in \mathcal{S}^n_{++}$ that satisfies Assumption~\ref{assumption:accuracyHessian} at $\vx$ we have that: